Women's

-monthly magazines:
+Women's monthly magazines:

 Happy to More!

-This page links to profiles of women's monthlies, many of which are known as glossies or slicks because of their high production values and upmarket editorial.
-Some weeklies - such as Grazia and Riva - are included because of their attempts to establish themselves as weekly glossies.
+This page gives profiles of women's monthlies, many of which are known as glossies or slicks because of their high production values and upmarket editorial.
+Some weeklies – such as Grazia and Riva – are included because of their attempts to establish themselves as weekly glossies.
 The main index page is here.
-The titles - past and present - are arranged alphabetically on the following pages:
+The titles – past and present – are arranged alphabetically on the following pages:

 - 19 to Cosmopolitan